tmobile/jazz-installer/README.md

 ## Jazz Serverless Development Framework

+# Overview

 # Prerequisites
-# Setup Installer Box
-* Install aws cli
-* Install Terraform
-* Install Packer
-*  Install jdk1.8
-* Install git
-* Create AWS account with necessary permissions and run aws configure to set the access key, secret key, region and output format
-* The AWS account should have permission to AMIs and to create the following AWS Resources in us-east-1 region.
+* Create AWS account with necessary permissions.The AWS account should have privillage to create the following AWS Resources in us-east-1 region.
-* Update AWS credentials (Access Key/Secret Key) in the ‘aws.sh’ file jazz-installer/installscripts/cookbooks/jenkins/files/credentials/aws.sh
+* Use your GitHub account to clone the repo
 * Use RHEL 7 instance as your installer box.
 The software required on the installer box in listed below

         UnZip 6.00